Operation Barbarossa: War of Extinction

 Einsatzgruppen

 Figure 1.--SS Einsatzgruppen conducted large-scale killing operations.
-They also killed individualsnd small groups.
+They also killed individuals and small groups.
 Here SS Einsatzgruppen men are killing Jews at Ivangorod in the Ukraine (1942).
 A mother is trying to protect her child with her own body just before they are shot.
 Notice the close range.
-The SS men involved mailed this photograph home from the Eastern Front.
+Also notice the victium alkeady murdered at tghe killer's feet.
+The action depicted is horific and a valuable historic document, but even more illuminating is that the soldier involved mailed it home.
+This shows that the SS men involved were proud of what they were doing.
+One of the men involved mailed this photograph home from the Eastern Front.
 It was intercepted at a Warsaw post office by Jerzy Tomaszewski, a member of the Polish resistance.
 The German soldier had written on the back "Ukraine 1942, Jewish Action [operation], Ivangorod."
-One wonders to who you would send a terrible photograph like this.
+One wonders to whom you would send a terrible photograph like this.
+Obviously the individual thought that either his friends or family would approve of what he was doing.

-The German Army in Belgium executed 6,000 civilians ahd was acquired aeputation for brutality that lasted the entire war.
-The Whermact and paramilitary formations killed about 100,000 civilians in Poland (1939).
-Operation Barbarossa was to be something even more terrible.
-It woukd be unlike any other campaign in modern history.
-Hitler made it very clear that the campaign in the East would be conducted differently than any other modern campaign--it was to be a war of extermination.
-Mass executions of Jewish men, women, and children as well as Communists were carried out.
-Four SS Einsatzgruppen were responsible for most of the killings, together with local collaborators, but the numbers of Jews encountered was so large that regular Wehrmacht units also participate in the killing.
-It was not just the Jews that were killed, but also Communist Commisars in the army army and Communist officials.
+The German Army in Belgium executed 6,000 civilians and acquired a reputation for brutality that lasted throughout World War I, some think unjustly.
+The Germans in World War II would more than live up to this reputation.
+The Wehrmacht and paramilitary formations killed about 100,000 civilians in Poland (1939).
+Operation Barbarossa was to be something even more horific.
+It would be unlike any other campaign in modern history.
+Hitler made it very clear to the Wehrmacht that the campaign in the East would be conducted differently than any other modern campaign--it was to be a war of extermination.
+Mass executions of Jewish men, women, and children as well as Communists were to be carried out.
+Four SS Einsatzgruppen were responsible for most of the killings, together with local collaborators, but the numbers of Jews encountered was so large that regular Wehrmacht units would also have to nparticipate in the killing actions.
+It was not just the Jews that were to be killed, but also Communist Commisars in the Red Army and Party and Government officials.
 Eventually large numbers of Slavs were to be killed to clear land for German colonization.
-In the end this war of extinction may have doomed Operation Barbarossa because it precluded the effective utilization of anti-Communist Russians and Ukranians to fight the Red Army.
+In the end this war of extinction may have doomed Operation Barbarossa because it precluded the effective utilization of the the large number of anti-Communist Russians and Ukranians needed to fight the massive Red Army.

 Whermacht Standing Orders